seek-oss/evaporate/README.md

 sourceFolder2.zip
 ```

-*NB:* When zipping a folder, the root of the archive will contain the contents
-of that folder, not the folder by itself.

-*NB:* The `.zip` suffix will be added to the alternate file path so there is no
-need to explicitly name the alternate path `path/to/file.zip` as this will
-result in a file called `file.zip.zip`.

 Both the `hash` and `zip` flag can be used together.
 This will yield the same
 result as having just the `zip` flag, except all file paths will be
 prefixed with the hash of their contents.

+*NB:* When zipping a folder, the structure of the folder is flattened since AWS
+Lambda can only detect source files in the root of an archive.

+*NB:* The `.zip` suffix will be added to the alternate file path so there is no
+need to explicitly name the alternate path `path/to/file.zip` as this will
+result in a file called `file.zip.zip`.

 #### Capabilities